exercism/rust/README.md

 ## Exercise Tests

 At the most basic level, Exercism is all about the tests.
-They drive the user's implementation forward and tell them when the exercise is complete.

-The utmost care and attention should be used when adding or making changes to the tests for an exercise.
-When implementing an exercise test suite, we want to provide a good user experience for the people writing a solution to the exercise.
-People should not be confused or overwhelmed.

-We simulate Test-Driven Development (TDD) by implementing the tests in order of increasing complexity.
-We try to ensure that each test either

-- helps triangulate a solution to be more generic, or
-- requires new functionality incrementally.
+You can read more about how we think about test suites in [the Exercism documentation](https://github.com/exercism/docs/blob/master/language-tracks/exercises/anatomy/test-suites.md).

 Test files should use the following format: